aaryanawar/Adidas---Sales-Dashboard-Power-BI/README.md

 - **West Gear** and **Foot Locker** were the leading retail partners by revenue
 - **Men's Street Footwear** was the best-selling product category

-## Files in This Repository

-- `Adidas_Sales_Analysis.pbix` — the Power BI project file (open with Power BI Desktop)
-- `dashboard-screenshot.png` — static preview image of the dashboard

----
-*This is a self-directed learning project using a publicly available practice dataset, built to strengthen skills in Power BI, data modeling, and business dashboard design.*